muvva-krishna/BITS-Chatbot-adv/README.md

 # BITS Chatbot

 This repository contains the source code for an advanced academic guidance chatbot for BITS Pilani.
-The chatbot is built using a Retrieval-Augmented Generation (RAG) architecture, leveraging OpenAI's language models and Pinecone's vector database to provide accurate and context-aware responses to student queries.
+The chatbot is built using a **Retrieval-Augmented Generation (RAG) architecture**, leveraging **OpenAI**'s language models and **Pinecone's vector database** to provide accurate and context-aware responses to student queries.
 It can answer questions about courses, minor programs, timetables, holidays, and other academic information by drawing from a variety of university documents like bulletins, course handouts, and timetables.

 -----